Topics

 US-China: the trade war that will define the future

-The perfect storm looms over global trade.
-China and the United States have once again crossed the red line in October with restrictions on rare earths and 100% tariffs, threatening not only bilateral relations but the future of strategic sectors: semiconductors, maritime transport, electric vehicles.
-What is at stake is not just trade, but who will lead technological innovation and the energy transition of the 21st century.
+The perfect storm has been about to shake up the global trade board this October.
+China and the United States have once again crossed a red line with restrictions on rare earths and 100% tariffs, threatening not only bilateral relations but the future of strategic sectors: semiconductors, maritime transport, electric vehicles.
+What is at stake is not only trade, but who will lead technological innovation and the energy transition of the 21st century.
+The one-year agreement reached in Busan, Korea at the end of the month, has suspended the catastrophic effects on global trade and maritime transport that this new escalation was causing.

 Jordi Torrent is the Strategy Manager at Port de Barcelona.

-Tensions between the US and China threaten to trigger a turbulent autumn for international trade and global supply chains.
+Tensions between the US and China have nearly caused a very turbulent autumn for international trade and global supply chains.
 Especially in the already battered transpacific relationship that has accumulated several semesters of disruptions.
 The trade war, initially driven by Donald Trump, continued by Biden, and which China does not hesitate to respond to, seeks, on one hand, to break US commercial dependence on the Asian giant.
 On the other, with their trade measures, both countries aim to lead the transition to the digital and green economy.

 Chinese restrictions on rare earth eports